declare-lab/ASTE-RL/README.md

-# Aspect Sentiment Triplet Extraction using Reinforcement Learning
+# Aspect Sentiment Triplet Extraction using Reinforcement Learning (CIKM 2021)

 **Abstract**: Aspect Sentiment Triplet Extraction (ASTE) is the task of extracting triplets of aspect terms, their associated sentiments, and the opinion